sampsyo/cs6120/content/blog/2022-05-19-hcl-mlir/index.md

 From the affine dialect level, the IR either generates HLS code through a translation pass or keeps lowering to LLVM dialect level for CPU execution.

 We evaluate our memory optimizations on the open-source benchmarks[^6] written in HeteroCL.
 The [HCL dialect](https://github.com/cornell-zhang/hcl-dialect-prototype) is compiled with LLVM 14.0.0 with Python binding enabled.
 The evaluation machine equips with two Intel(R) Xeon(R) Silver 4214 CPU (48 logical cores in total), and we run the experiments using Vivado HLS v2019.1[^7].
+We target Avnet Ultra96-V2, which includes a Xilinx ZU3EG FPGA and 2GB LPDDR4 memory.
 In the following, we will describe the experimental results.
 All the code for experiments can be found [here](https://github.com/zzzDavid/hcl-memory-opt).

 ### Reuse Buffer
-We evaluate `.reuse_at()` using the following benchmarks.
+We evaluate `.reuse_at()` using the following benchmarks, and read the results from HLS reports.
 * `blur`: a simple three-point 2D blur filter with $\\{\mathbf{a}^{(i)}\\}^{3}_{i=1}=\\{(0,0),(0,1),(0,2)\\}$.
 * `blur+LB`: blur filter with line buffer of size $3$.
 * `conv2d-nchw`: baseline conv2d implementation with conventional $(n,c,h,w)$ dimensions, and the kernel size is $3\times 3$.